Junior makes his mark

 The day Adam Gilchrist went past Mark Boucher's world record of 413 Test dismissals on the second day of the Adelaide Test.
 Gilchrist announced his retirement the next day, and finished his career with 416 dismissals.
 Boucher took the record back one month later.

-A couple of Don Bradman masterclasses to finish off with.
+A couple of Don Bradman masterclasses.
 On this day he smashed 340 not out for New South Wales against Victoria, an innings that included 38 fours.
 But though NSW racked up 713 for 6, it wasn't enough for victory ...

 ... this one was, though.
 With the poor Victorians on the receiving end again, The Don slammed 167 in the second innings to set up a comfortable NSW win.
 For good measure, Bradman snapped up the last wicket.